 When I’m not working, photographing, cooking, baking, and blogging, you’ll find me spending time with family and friends, catching up on TV, reading, crafting, drinking coffee, vintage shopping, and ordering falafel from Sultan’s.

-If you are a like-minded company or individual and have an idea for a collaboration, please check out the “Work with Me” page, or shoot me an email below.
+If you are a like-minded company or individual and have an idea, please check out the “Work with Me” page.
+Or email me below.

-I know having my default email option as a contact form is The Worst, but can you believe how much spam email I get with an email address that contains “beatsyourmeat”?
-Tenfold the amount of all of my other email addresses.
-Because I want to spend my time having nice email conversations, not blacklisting every possible combination spammy email words, here is a picture of my email address that you can use to type in manually to email me, or use the contact form below.
+I know having my default email option as a contact form is The Worst.
+But can you believe how much spam email I get with an email address that contains “beatsyourmeat”?
+I even had to close my @seitanbeatsyourmeat.com address and switch to the slightly less professional Gmail.
+I want to spend my time having nice email conversations, not blacklisting every possible combination spammy email words.
+So here is a picture of my email address that you can use to type in manually.
+Alternatively, use the contact form below.